 Questions you should be asking your current IT provider:

 Patch status of servers and PCs – Can your IT provider produce a report showing you that all of your PCs and servers are up to date with the latest security updates and patches?

 When do they proactively install updates and patches? – This should be done regularly, in the background, without disrupting users.
 Preferably, it should be at the same time every week so everyone gets in the habit of having their PCs turned on at this time.
 This should be communicated to you.

 Backup success rate – You may have a backup solution (hopefully you do!) but do you know your backups are completing successfully?

 Your IT support company should proactively provide you with these reports in your quarterly business reviews if they’re not doing that you need to ask why.

-The key thing you need to ask yourself is does your IT Support Partner recommend technology solutions to your business challenges?
+The key thing you need to ask yourself is does your IT Support Partner recommend technology solutions for your business challenges?